AdobeDocs/experience-platform.fr-FR/help/rtcdp/destinations/social-network-destinations-workflow.md

 ## Processus de création de destinations de réseau social

-This tutorial uses [!DNL Facebook] as an example, but the workflow in Adobe Real-time Customer Data Platform will be the same for all social network destinations, once more are added to the product.
+This tutorial uses [!DNL Facebook] as an example, but the workflow in Real-time Customer Data Platform will be the same for all social network destinations, once more are added to the product.

 1. In **[!UICONTROL Destinations]** > **[!UICONTROL Catalog]**, scroll to the **[!UICONTROL Social]** category.
 Select your preferred social network destination, then select **[!UICONTROL Configure]**.